-The Breast Imaging Program at Massachusetts General Hospital Imaging provides state-of-the-art exams including digital mammography and breast tomosynthesis, the expertise of specialized breast radiologists, and a network of convenient metro Boston locations.
+The Breast Imaging Program at Massachusetts General Hospital Imaging provides state-of-the-art exams including breast tomosynthesis, the expertise of specialized breast radiologists, and a network of convenient metro Boston locations.

 The Breast Imaging program at Massachusetts General Hospital Imaging provides comprehensive screening and diagnostic exams using the latest technology, coupled with the expertise of one of the country's largest teams of specialized breast radiologists.

-Working through the Comprehensive Breast Center located at Mass General in Boston, as well as at several community locations, the Breast Imaging team focuses exclusively on the detection and diagnosis of breast cancer using state-of-the-art mammography including 3D mammography (breast tomosynthesis), ultrasound, and MRI technology.
+Working through the Comprehensive Breast Center located at Mass General in Boston, as well as at several community locations, the Breast Imaging team focuses exclusively on the detection and diagnosis of breast cancer using state-of-the-art mammography including breast tomosynthesis, ultrasound, and MRI technology.

 The Breast Imaging Program provides:

-- A full suite of exams including screening and diagnostic mammography including tomosynthesis, breast MRI, and ultrasound.
+- A full suite of exams including screening and diagnostic mammography, breast MRI, and ultrasound.

 - Leading-edge technology, including the latest mammography equipment, ultrasound machines, and MRI scanners.

 - Tight coordination with experts across Mass General.
 Our breast radiology team works as part of the Massachusetts General Hospital Cancer Center, which brings together experts from many disciplines to provide comprehensive cancer care.
 Every mammogram that requires followup is reviewed by a multidisciplinary team of experts who together plan a course of action.